-In May 2022, we entered into a lease (Lease) with San Diego Creekside, LLC (Landlord), as lessor, pursuant to which we agreed to lease from Landlord approximately 23,696 rentable square feet (subject to increase pursuant to the terms of the Lease) of office and laboratory space.
-The term of the lease (the Lease Term) commenced on March 20, 2023 (the Lease Commencement Date) and will continue for 124 months.
-We have an option to extend the Lease Term for five years.
-Base rent during such extension period would be at the fair market rent for the premises.
-Under the terms of the Lease, the base rent during the first 12 months of the Lease Term will be \$5.75 per square foot of rentable area per month, subject to certain upward adjustments of approximately 3.0% annually.
-As of September 30, 2023, we have incurred \$5.6 million in tenant improvement costs, and these costs are included in property and equipment, net on our unaudited condensed consolidated balance sheet.
-We are entitled to an allowance of up to \$5.5 million for tenant improvements of which as of September 30, 2023, we received \$5.0 million from the Landlord.
-The Lease also includes an option to utilize an additional allowance of up to \$0.6 million, which, if used by us, would be repaid by us as additional monthly base rent, amortized at eight percent (8.0%) per annum during the Lease Term.
-We provided a \$0.7 million security deposit in the form of a letter of credit which is included in restricted cash on our unaudited condensed consolidated sheet as of September 30, 2023.
-In June 2023, additional common area amenities were completed by the Landlord which provided us with access to approximately 1,500 additional rentable square feet.
-As a result, our base rent increased for this additional rentable square feet at the same monthly base rent per rentable square foot as contemplated in the Lease.
+In May 2022, we entered into a lease (the Lease) with San Diego Creekside, LLC (Landlord), as lessor, pursuant to which we agreed to lease from Landlord approximately 23,696 rentable square feet (subject to increase pursuant to the terms of the Lease) of office and laboratory space.
+The term of the lease (the Lease Term) commenced on March 20, 2023 (the Lease Commencement Date) and will continue for 124 months from the Lease Commencement Date.
+We also have one option to extend the Lease Term for five years.
+Base rent during such extension period would be at the fair market rent for the Premises (as that term is defined in the Lease).
+Under the terms of the Lease, the base rent during the first 12 months of the Lease Term was \$5.75 per square foot of rentable area per month, and the base rent following the first 12 months of the Lease Term is subject to certain upward adjustments of approximately 3.0% annually.
+As of March 31, 2024, we received a \$5.3 million allowance for tenant improvements, which represents the full allowance to which we were entitled under the Lease.
+We provided a \$0.7 million security deposit in the form of a letter of credit which is included in restricted cash as of March 31, 2024.
+During the second quarter of 2023, additional common area amenities were completed by the Landlord which provided us with access to an estimated 1,500 additional rentable square feet.
+In April 2024, we finalized an amendment to the Lease (the Lease Amendment), effective June 2023.
+The additional rentable square feet was adjusted to 1,170 square feet for a total of 24,866 rentable square feet and our base rent increased for this additional rentable square feet at the same monthly base rent per rentable square foot as contemplated in the Lease.